opengradient/ML_Supervisor/README.md

 # ML_Supervisor

-Please contact client services for access to private repositories of Open Gradient.
+Please contact client services at client.services@opengradient.com for access to private repositories of Open Gradient.